ZaydP/Projects2021/physics lab research/README.md

-Sample of reports from laboratory practicals in third year physics
+Sample of lab reports from group and individual practicals completed for PHY3004W, UCT's 3rd year physics course.